V-Sekai/manuals/index.md

 ## Collaborative

-Social VR is our dream and we piggyback on hundreds of Godot Engine contributors.
+Social VR is our dream and we piggyback on thousands of Godot Engine contributors.

 There have already been over 100+ V-Sekai PRs merged into the Godot Engine core.